 Arctic REU Greenland began as a series of undergraduate research trips at Concord University during alternate years from 2013-2019.
 These earlier expeditions were funded by an undergraduate research grant from the American Chemical Society, with a goal towards developing a larger-scale undergraduate research program.
-The 2021 and 2022 cohorts are funded by the National Science Foundation and will mark the first of these larger-scale expeditions with eight students each year from institutions across the USA.
+The 2021 and 2022 cohorts were funded by the National Science Foundation and marked the first of these larger-scale expeditions with eight students each year from institutions across the USA.
 In 2021, Greenland was closed due to the coronavirus pandemic.
 The cohort pivoted to a domestic REU with field work in Colorado and lab work at Montana State University.
+In 2022 students were able to travel to Greenland.

-Previous participants were undergraduates at Concord University, Macalester College, SUNY Oneonta, University of Michigan, University of Minnesota, University of Puerto Rico Mayagüez, Washtenaw Community College, and West Virginia University.
+Previous participants were undergraduates at Concord University, Marshall University, Macalester College, SUNY Oneonta, University of Michigan, University of Minnesota, University of Puerto Rico Mayagüez, Washtenaw Community College, West Virginia University, Yale University, University of Alaska - Anchorage, Rensselaer Polytechnic Institute, University of Florida, Louisiana State University, and Bowdoin College.

 A view from the tundra